pytorch/glow/docs/Optimizations.md

     to combine storage for two live intervals if they do not overlap.
 Typically, two live intervals are considered as candidates for sharing if they occur in the same instruction.

+  * Stacking of data-parallel operations

+    Stacking tries to combine multiple data parallel (i.e. element-wise) operations that work with the same shape of tensors into a single kernel.

+    Executing such a kernel should be in theory more efficient then executing those operations sequentially one after the other, because such a combined kernel exposes a better cache locality.

+    The stacked kernels should provide even more advantages on GPUs, because they reduce the number of kernel threads launches, which are rather expensive operations.